Capital Gains Tax Calculator - Work Out Your Gain

 Your total income for the year determines whether you pay the basic rate or the higher rate.
 If your income, including your capital gains, falls within the basic tax band, you will pay the basic rate on your gains.
 If your income pushes you into the higher tax band, the higher rate will apply.

-Annual Capital Gains Tax Allowance
+Capital Gains Tax Allowance

-Not all capital gains are taxed.
-In the UK, individuals benefit from an annual exemption allowance, known as the annual exempt amount (AEA), which allows you to make a certain amount of profit each year without paying any Capital Gains Tax.
-For the 2024/25 tax year, the annual exemption allowance is £3,000.
-This means that if your total gains for the year are below this amount, you won’t owe any tax on them.
+Not all capital gains are subject to tax.
+In the UK, individuals can take advantage of an annual exemption allowance, often referred to as the annual exempt amount (AEA).
+This CGT allowance lets you earn a certain amount of profit each year without having to pay any Capital Gains Tax.

-The annual exempt amount applies to:
+The capital allowance applies to:

 • Most individuals residing in the UK